 On the coldest of winter nights, add a little spice to the chocolate selection by including chili-infused chocolates, such as our Organic Spicy Aztec Squares.
 A fruity, fortified red wine, such as a Ruby Port, will balance the heat with a little sweet.

 Sea Salt Caramel

 Buttery chocolate caramels with a touch of natural sea salt pair well with wines such as a Hungarian Tokaji or a dry Oloroso Sherry.
 These wines both have a fruity and nutty bouquet, which complement the caramel well.

 Chocolate Panned (Covered) Nuts

-The saltiness of chocolate covered almonds marries well with a medium dry sherry, which is slightly sweet, and accents the sweetness from the chocolate.
+The saltiness of almonds and dark chocolate marries well with a medium dry sherry, which is slightly sweet, and accents the sweetness from the chocolate.